 In the next figure, the user selects the APAC_Trends persona that is assigned to the user account (default persona).

 The following figure shows the complete workflow to configure the effective permissions of all three personas in this example.

-The following are important items and best practices to discuss with your team and Technical Account Manager (TAM) when planning the RBAC implementation for your Tanium deployment.
+The following are important items and best practices to discuss with your team and Tanium Support (see Contact Tanium Support) when planning the RBAC implementation for your Tanium deployment.

 If you plan to import users and user groups from a Lightweight Directory Access Protocol (LDAP) or Active Directory (AD) server, do so before setting up RBAC.
 For details, see Integrating with LDAP servers.

 If you are upgrading from Tanium Core Platform 7.0 or earlier, see the KB article Setting up RBAC after upgrading the Tanium Core Platform.

 Before configuring custom roles, content sets, computer groups, and other RBAC objects, devise a naming convention that enables Tanium users to easily determine the purpose for each object and to distinguish it from similar Tanium-provided objects that are imported through Tanium modules and content packs.
 Distinguishing custom objects is important because it is a best practice to avoid modifying Tanium-provided objects